GENERAL QUESTIONS ABOUT LGC:

 Will my student’s scores increase?

-The vast majority of our students achieve higher scores after completing the recommended tutoring package with us and engaging in our Daily Study Plan.
+The vast majority of our students achieve higher scores after completing the recommended tutoring package with us and engaging in our Daily Study Plan, with scores increasing by an average of 52% of points available to the student.
 Our protocols have been proven to be highly effective, and we have earned a strong reputation in the community.
 Many factors contribute to success, the most important of which is the student’s engagement.
-Our students who are actively engaged in their lessons, do the assigned homework, and regularly study/ practice what they’ve learned via the Daily Study Plan tend to achieve the best results.
+Our students who are actively engaged in their lessons, do the assigned homework, and regularly study/practice what they’ve learned via the Daily Study Plan tend to achieve the best results.
 Our tutors and Parent Liaisons are quick to work with families to make adjustments when students are struggling, empowering students to achieve their highest scores.

 COLLEGE APPLICATION AND ESSAY COACHING: